-Uncontested claims can also be filed using an electronic application for a summons, which is submitted using an electronic form on the website of the Finnish judicial administration (this interest is the summons).
+Uncontested claims can also be filed using an electronic application for a summons, which is submitted using an electronic form on the website of the Finnish judicial administration (E https://oikeus.fi/en/).

 Neither the claimant nor the defendant needs to use a lawyer.
 However, using a lawyer is always allowed.